cwqanderson/Getting-and-Cleaning-Data-Course-Project/README.md

         select(1:2, contains("mean"), contains("std")) %>%
         select(-contains("angle"), -contains("Freq"))
 ```
-* Creates a new data frame, ‘sub_set’ from the a) the first two columns, b) the columns whose labels contain the word “mean”, and c) columns whose labels contain the string “std” of the single merged data frame ‘one_set’ created in the step above using the function ‘select’ with the argument ‘contains.’
+* Creates a new data frame, â€˜sub_setâ€™ from the a) the first two columns, b) the columns whose labels contain the word â€œmeanâ€, and c) columns whose labels contain the string â€œstdâ€ of the single merged data frame â€˜one_setâ€™ created in the step above using the function â€˜selectâ€™ with the argument â€˜contains.â€™
-* Next, the function ‘select’ uses the argument ‘-contains’ is employed to remove columns containing the strings ‘angle’ and ‘Freq.’
+* Next, the function â€˜selectâ€™ uses the argument â€˜-containsâ€™ is employed to remove columns containing the strings â€˜angleâ€™ and â€˜Freq.â€™
-* These sub-setting decision were made to exclude variables whose names included the strings “Mean,” or “mean” but were not directly measured during the data collecting process.
+* These sub-setting decision were made to exclude variables whose names included the strings â€œMean,â€ or â€œmeanâ€ but were not directly measured during the data collecting process.
 Instead such variables were derived from the values of the others.

 ## 3. Uses descriptive activity names to name the activities in the data set.
 ```
 tidy_set1 <- sub_set
 tidy_set1$code <- activities[tidy_set1$code, "activity"]
 ```
-* creates a new data frame ‘tidy_set1’ from the data frame ‘sub_set’ from the step above.
+* creates a new data frame â€˜tidy_set1â€™ from the data frame â€˜sub_setâ€™ from the step above.
-* Reassigns values of the variable “code” in in ‘tidy_set’ to the descriptive values found in the data frame ‘activities.’
-This is accomplished by subletting ‘activities’ by the value of ‘code’ in each row of ‘tidy_1’ along with the value of the corresponding row in the ‘activity’ column from the data frame ‘activities.’
+* Reassigns values of the variable â€œcodeâ€ in in â€˜tidy_setâ€™ to the descriptive values found in the data frame â€˜activities.â€™  This is accomplished by subletting â€˜activitiesâ€™ by the value of â€˜codeâ€™ in each row of â€˜tidy_1â€™ along with the value of the corresponding row in the â€˜activityâ€™ column from the data frame â€˜activities.â€™
 ```
 tidy_set1$code <- tolower(tidy_set1$code)
 tidy_set1$code <- sub("_", "", tidy_set1$code)
 tidy_set1$code <- as.factor(tidy_set1$code)
 ```
-* These operations convert the text to lower case (using the function ‘tolower’), remove underscores (with the function ‘sub’), and convert the column to a factor (using the function ‘as.factor’) as suggested in the Week 4 video “Editing Text Variables.”
+* These operations convert the text to lower case (using the function â€˜tolowerâ€™), remove underscores (with the function â€˜subâ€™), and convert the column to a factor (using the function â€˜as.factorâ€™) as suggested in the Week 4 video â€œEditing Text Variables.â€
 ## 4. Appropriately labels the data set with descriptive variable names.
 ```
 tidy_set2 <- tidy_set1